QubitPi/hashistack/docs/docs/setup.md

 1. I purchased a domain from [Google Domain][Google Domain] called **my-domain.com**
 2. I developed a web app that will be exposed at **my-app.my-domain.com**
-3. I will deploy my app to [AWS EC2][AWS EC2] using hashicorp-aws
+3. I will deploy my app to [AWS EC2][AWS EC2] using hashistack
 4. When my app is up and running, I need to automatically enable secure SSL communication so that my app can be visited at `https://my-app.my-domain.com`

-By default, hashicorp-aws exposes all EC2 instances under a domain using [aws_route53_record][HashiCorp Terraform aws_route53_record], because it allows us to dynamically bind EC2 IP to its hosted domain so that each time when a new EC2 instance is instantiated, that instance will register its IP to `my-domain.com` on Route 53.
+By default, hashistack exposes all EC2 instances under a domain using [aws_route53_record][HashiCorp Terraform aws_route53_record], because it allows us to dynamically bind EC2 IP to its hosted domain so that each time when a new EC2 instance is instantiated, that instance will register its IP to `my-domain.com` on Route 53.